Neural Ordinary Differential Equations for Learning and Extrapolating System Dynamics Across Bifurcations: Data generation

-In this section, we provide additional details about the data used to train the models for the various experiments.
-Table~\ref{tab:datasetup} summarizes the initial conditions and bifurcation parameter values that were used to generate the time series data.
-For each configuration, we used numerical integration to simulate the solution trajectories and obtained time series data by sampling at discrete time steps $t = {0, 1, 2, \dots, 100}$.
+For the predator-prey system, for each configuration illustrated in Table~\ref{tab:datasetup}, we used numerical integration to simulate the solution trajectories and obtained time series data by sampling at discrete time steps $t = {0, 1, 2, \dots, 100}$.
 Note that in each of the experiments one of the datasets overlaps with the primary experiment.
 This was done for easy comparison.

 Fig.~\ref{fig:noise_data} provides an example of the trajectory data for a specific value of $\alpha$.
-To highlight the impact of the added measurement noise, the figure also displays the corresponding time series under different noise levels, illustrating how the original dynamics become increasingly distorted as the noise level increases.
+To highlight the impact of the added measurement noise, the figure also displays the corresponding time series under different noise levels, illustrating how the original dynamics become increasingly distorted as the noise level increases